-This report provides the NSE with the current status of the biological monitoring program, and is the first status report associated with the DDC biological monitoring, management and mitigation program.
+This report provides the NSE with the current status of the biological monitoring program, and is the second status report associated with the DDC biological monitoring, management and mitigation program.
+The reports document historic biological conditions and plan status since 2011 (SNWA, 2013).